Rising Out-of-Pocket Healthcare Costs

-Increasing policyholders’ cost sharing responsibility—defined by Healthcare.govlink opens in a new window as “the share of costs covered by your insurance that you pay out of your own pocket”—has been a key way to keep insurance premiums more affordable and within reach of more Americans.
+Increasing policyholders’ cost sharing responsibility—defined by Healthcare.gov as “the share of costs covered by your insurance that you pay out of your own pocket”—has been a key way to keep insurance premiums affordable and within reach of more Americans.
 The basic formula is: higher out-of-pocket costs = lower monthly insurance premiums.

-The logic goes, an individual or family assumes more personal financial responsibility for paying their medical expenses on the back end, in the form of deductibles, coinsurance and copays (with annual deductibles being the “biggie”) in exchange for a lower cost of insurance coverage on the front end, in the form of lower monthly premiums.
+The logic goes, an individual or family assumes more personal financial responsibility for paying their medical expenses on the back end, in the form of deductibles, coinsurance and copays (with annual deductibles being the “biggie”) in exchange for a lower cost of insurance coverage on the front end, in the form of monthly premiums.

 But as deductibles rise, so do out-of-pocket costs

 keep in mind that in addition to deductibles, most major medical plans require policyholders to pay coinsurance and copays until they reach their annual out-of-pocket maximum as defined by the U.S. Department of Health and Human Services.
-In 2017, this amount was $7,150 for self-only coverage and $14,300 for family coverage; in 2018, the out-of-pocket maximums rise to $7,350 for self-only coverage and $14,700 for family coverage.3
+The federal government sets the annual out of pocket maximum limit a policy holder must pay.
+In 2021, those maximums were $8550 for individuals and $17,100 for family plans.
+2

 What if something happens?

 While ACA-qualified major medical plans cover some basic services first-dollar, most medical bills will be subject to the plan’s cost-sharing requirements.
-Major Medical Insurance is meant to provide financial protection in case “something big” happens, after all, and usually, this “something big” is unexpected, resulting from an accident or serious illness.
+Insurance is meant to provide financial protection in case “something big” happens, after all, and usually, this “something big” is unexpected, resulting from an accident or serious illness.
 Related expenses, which usually include both medical and non-medical bills, are the insured’s responsibility up to their plans’ out-of-pocket maximum.